 Optimize Output Values

-The Automatic checkbox below Optimize Output Values is activated as the default setting, ensuring the best possible optimization of the conversion in terms of printing and color in accordance with the selected Calculation Method.
+The Automatic checkbox is activated by default, ensuring the best possible optimization of the conversion in terms of printing and color based on the selected Calculation Method.
 The calculated process colors are grayed out in the value fields and can’t be edited.
-In the Information section see the Actual Lab and DeltaE /2000 calculated for the spot color.
+The Information section shows the Actual Lab and deltaE76/deltaE2000 values calculated for the spot color.

-As soon as the Automatic checkbox is deactivated, enter process color values in the fields for the process colors.
-The color impression to be expected with these color values is displayed as the Actual Lab and in the color preview.
-Specify different values in order to check what color results could be obtained.
+If the Automatic checkbox is deactivated, process color values can be entered in the number fields.
+The expected color impression (based on the entered values) is displayed as Actual Lab and in the color preview.
+Try different values to obtain best the color result.

 It is also possible to specifically map a spot color onto a process color channel by entering a value in the required channel and setting the other channels to zero.

-In the Information area, view the measured value from the library under Original Lab and the color value calculated with the selected process colors of the target profile under Actual Lab.
+In the Information area, Original Lab shows the measured value from the library while Actual Lab shows the color value calculated with the selected process colors of the target profile.

-In addition, the color difference to be expected is displayed, both in DeltaE (76) and DeltaE 2000
+In addition, the expected color difference is displayed in both, DeltaE76 and DeltaE 2000.